 “That’s why he’s here,” said Brooklyn coach Jason Kidd afterward.
 “To make plays.”

-Unfortunately for Paul and Brooklyn, the well-rested Heat proved too formidable an adversary, and the Nets season ended after Game 5.
+Unfortunately for Paul and Brooklyn, the well-rested Heat proved too formidable an adversary in the next round, and the Nets season ended after Game 5.
 Nonetheless, No. 34 looked back on the year favorably.

 “This organization is headed in the right direction,” Paul said after the season.
 “We came up short on our goal.
 Most times when you shoot for high goals and you fail at it, you look at it as a stepping stone to get better, to learn from.”’